Preventing Infections in People With Cancer

 - Stay away from chicken coops, caves, and any place where dust from the ground is being blown into the air, such as construction sites.

 - Talk with your doctor or nurse if you are planning any travel during this time.

 Be aware of and watch for signs and symptoms of infection.
 Talk to your doctor about what you should watch for and what you need to report right away.
 (See Infections in People With Cancer to learn more about common signs and symptoms of infection.)

 Food safety tips for the person with cancer

 Infections can be picked up from food and drinks.
 So, food safety is very important when your immune system is weak.
 Talk to your cancer care team about whether you need to follow a special diet during your cancer treatment.

-You can learn a lot about how to eat well and protect yourself from food-related infections in Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families.
+You can learn a lot about how to eat well and protect yourself from food-related infections in Nutrition for the Person With Cancer During Treatment.

 About eating fresh fruits and vegetables: Fresh fruits and vegetables can have germs on the outside which can cause illness.
 Some doctors tell their patients who have weak immune systems not to eat any fresh fruits or vegetables to help lower the risk of infection.
 Others allow their patients to eat fresh fruits and vegetables as long as they are washed thoroughly first.
 It’s important to know that even when the outer part of a fruit (such as the peel or rind) isn’t eaten, it still needs to be washed before it’s peeled.
 If it isn’t, germs can get on the part that is eaten when the peel or rind is cut.
 It may also be a good idea to avoid certain foods that have been linked to outbreaks before, such as raw vegetable sprouts, fresh salsa, and berries.